Vegan_Cheese_Cover.png

 What’s in vegan “cheese”?

-Cheese is usually a straightforward case of curdling then ageing raw milk.
-Vegan cheese alternatives, in comparison, take a lot more work.
-There are a whole host of plant-based ingredients that are used to replicate the same textures and flavour profiles that are found in your usual dairy cheese.
+Making cheese is usually a case of curdling and then ageing raw milk.
+But a whole host of plant-based ingredients are used to replicate the same textures and flavour profiles in vegan cheese alternatives.

 Seeds, nuts, or other fats and protein